Fate Foundation Chief tasks FG on Entrepreneurship Education

 “We need to remove our societal bias that treats vocation as inferior and allow it to grow our Gross Domestic Products (GDP), especially with the challenge of high unemployment rate in the country,” she said.

-“Entrepreneurship education benefits students from all socioeconomic background, because it teaches kids to think outside the box and nurtures unconventional talents and skills,” she said.
+and enterprising; a skill that is required for success in our new world.”“Entrepreneurship education benefits students from all socioeconomic background, because it teaches kids to think outside the box and nurtures unconventional talents and skills,” she said.

 Oniyitan added that entrepreneurship would create opportunity, ensures social justice, instil confidence and stimulates the economy.